 Activities for teenagers in lockdown

-We’re in week 6 of coronavirus lockdown in the UK, but we might as well be starting the 12th year of a life sentence in prison as far as my bored teenagers are concerned.
+We’re in our third coronavirus lockdown in the UK, but we might as well be starting the 12th year of a life sentence in prison as far as my bored teenagers are concerned.
 Parents of younger children everywhere are facing self-isolation with a wry sense of humour:

 Home-schooling is awful, I’m not a teacher, oh well let’s chuck the rule book out and hunker down for a pizza (if we can get a supermarket delivery slot) in front of a Disney movie, there’s always PE with Joe Wicks to make up for it in the morning